yogthos/yogthos.net/resources/templates/md/posts/2015-12-26-AOTGotchas.md

 Luckily, [clojure.tools.logging](https://github.com/clojure/tools.logging) provides a SLF4J compliant API for Clojure logging.
 The latest release of Luminus uses `clojure.tools.logging` along with the [log4j](https://logging.apache.org/log4j/2.x/) library as the default logging implementation.
 It's a mature library that has excellent performance and provides a [plethora of logging appenders](https://logging.apache.org/log4j/2.x/manual/appenders.html).

-Since `log4j` can be configured using a properties file, it fits the Luminus approach of using 12 factory style configuration.
+Since `log4j` can be configured using a properties file, it fits the Luminus approach of using 12 factor style configuration.
 The library will look for a file called `log4j.properties` on the classpath to get its default configuration.
 Luminus packages this file in the `resources` folder with the following configuration:

 ```
 ### stdout appender